Quantum corrections to the Hawking radiation spectrum: The discreteness of the Hawking radiation spectrum

 \section{The discreteness of the Hawking radiation spectrum}

-From black hole thermodynamics, we know the following, as in \cite{Hawking}:
+From black hole thermodynamics, we know the following\cite{Hawking}:

-Here, $A$ is the horizon area of the black hole, $T$ its temperature, $r$ its radius, and $M$ its mass.
-For simplicity we considered Schwarzschild black hole case, as one can easily generalize it to a generic black hole as in section 4.
-Now, consider the case when a photon is emitted.
-As a photon is emitted, the black hole loses energy, and thus its area decreases by a certain amount, which must be $A_{spec}$, the area spectrum predicted by loop quantum gravity, as we argued in the last section.
-From this consideration, we can calculate $E_{photon}$, the energy of the emitted photon as follows.
+where $A$ is the horizon area of the black hole, $T$ its temperature, $r$ its radius, and $M$ its mass, and $k$ is Boltzmann's constant.
+Here, we consider the case of a Schwarzschild black hole for simplicity, but it can easily be generalized to the generic case as is done in Section IV.

+Now consider the emission of a photon from the black hole.
+As the photon is emitted, the black hole loses energy; thus, its area decreases by $A_{i}$, the unit area predicted by loop quantum gravity as we argued in Eq. (\ref{ourformula}) in the last section.
+From this consideration, we can calculate $E_{photon}$, the energy of the emitted photon.
+First of all, the mass of the black hole decreases as